 In today's world, social media is both the main source for the latest news and the medium most people use to stay connected.
-Social networking sites can also help you become a thought leader and obtain new clients.
+Social networking sites can also help you become a thought leader and earn new customers and clients.

 Social media is changing every day, so it's vital for your sales and marketing team to be "in-the-know" of the latest trends.

-When beginning social media prospecting, one of the most important things to do is to follow the C-suite of the company you're trying to engage with – that is, any C-level employee of a company, whether it be the CEO, CFO, CTO, etc. By following them, you can interact with the content they promote.
+When you start social media prospecting, one of the most important things to do is to follow the C-suite of the company you're trying to engage with – that is, any C-level employee of a company, whether it be the CEO, CFO, CTO, or other high ranking leaders.
+By following them, you can interact with the content they promote.